-President Nixon had believed so strongly in the surveillance system he had the same sensors deployed to his lawns and even the border with Mexico.
-Yet the expensive failure of Igloo White with many American casualties in the process, plus the change in North Vietnamese tactics, meant the program was cancelled by 1973.
+Nixon had believed so strongly in the new surveillance technology that he had the same sensors deployed to his lawns and…of course the border with Mexico.

 Needless to say, even domestically the systems failed spectacularly as documented in 1971 and reported again in 1972:

 The true lesson from Igloo White was that an expensive technological military replacement (even domestically) for human intelligence gathering systems may have been very fast yet was also very expensive and never really proven accurate.
 It will forever be known in history as a “self-inflicted wound” by Nixon that Reagan doubled-down on.

 …7th Air Force’s “numbers game” was refuted by the CIA’s own “highly reliable sources,” referring to its agents in the enemy ranks.
 The CIA and the Defense Intelligence Agency developed a formula that arbitrarily discounted 75 percent of the pilot claims. […] Then, as now, the bomb damage assessment process was flawed on both ends: Operations tended to claim too much; Intelligence tended to validate too little.

 It was the “fire, ready, aim” foreshadowing of today’s drone programs (e.g. Operation Haymaker) where the vast majority of targets are later reported to be innocent civilians.

 * “Bugging the Battlefield” by National Archives and Records Administration, 1969:

 For a perspective from the Laotian side, see “The Rocket”: